 Unless it’s a parent or part of a legitimate educational program, anyone providing alcohol to a person under the age of 21 may be charged with Unlawful Dealing with a Child in the First Degree, which is a Class A Misdemeanor.
 Also, under New York state law, the person who provides alcohol to a minor is liable and may be sued for any damages or injuries caused by the intoxicated underage person.

-You decide to drive with any amount of alcohol in your system
+You decide to drive with any amount of alcohol or other drugs in your system

 $125 fine plus $100 suspension termination fee

 six-month suspension of your driver license

 Subsequent violations will result in license suspension of at least one year or until age 21, whichever is longer, plus a $125 civil penalty, and a $100 license re-application fee.

 If your BAC is .05 percent or greater, the police may charge you with driving while ability impaired (DWAI) or driving while intoxicated (DWI), and may prosecute your arrest in criminal court.

 You use a fake ID (includes altered, borrowed, stolen or counterfeit identification, or using false birth documents)